AmiralSynux/MyGames/Readme.txt

 Hope it works fine

-I still don;t know how to properly set up a resolution
+I still don't know how to properly set up a resolution